 Back in December,

-Microsoft’s decision to drop support for Visual Basic for Applications (VBA) from the next version of Office.
+I wrote about Microsoft’s decision to drop support for Visual Basic for Applications (VBA) from the next version of Office.
 I had, and still have, many concerns about the switch.
 The biggest concern is that this change means the end of true cross-platform integration between the Windows and OS X versions of Office.
 Windows users still have Visual Basic, but if you receive a macro-enabled Word or Excel document from one of them, the macros won’t work in the Mac version of Office.
 I still think this decision was fundamentally flawed, and that it doesn’t bode well for the future of the Mac version of Office.
 Only time will tell, of course, as the product isn’t even out yet.

 Another concern I voiced was the difficulty involved in writing AppleScripts for Office 2008 versus the ease of creating simple macros in Word and Excel using today’s Record Macro menu item.
 Back in December, I wrote: